 Our Work:

 -JCCH partners with the Food Bank of Central and Eastern NC and currently serve over 3,000 individuals monthly with food boxes.
 JCCH has 74 seniors enrolled in the CSFP program and provide food boxes to them monthly.
+We recently finished construction for a new food pantry building.

 Some Previous Projects...